MaibornWolff/OSSLR/README.md

 Drag generated file into the ```out``` folder.

-Run the program.
+To Run the license checker program:

 ```
-npm start
+npm run license_checker -- "path to your input bom.json"
 ```

 After the program terminates, you should see two new files in the ```out``` folder: